-Ms. Jarrett was the longest serving Senior Advisor to President Barack Obama.
+Ms. Jarrett was the Senior Advisor to President Barack Obama from 2009-2017 making her the longest serving senior advisor in history.
 She oversaw the Offices of Public Engagement and Intergovernmental Affairs and Chaired the White House Council on Women and Girls.
 Ms. Jarrett worked throughout her tenure at the White House to mobilize elected officials, business and community leaders, and diverse groups of advocates.
-She led the Obama Administration's efforts to expand and strengthen access to the middle class, and boost American businesses and our economy.
+She led the Obama Administration’s efforts to expand and strengthen access to the middle class, and boost American businesses and our economy.
 She championed the creation of equality and opportunity for all Americans, and economically and politically empowering women in the United States and around the world.
-She oversaw the Administration's advocacy for workplace policies that empower working families, including equal pay, raising the minimum wage, paid leave, paid sick days, workplace flexibility, and affordable childcare, and led the campaigns to reform our criminal justice system, end sexual assault, and reduce gun violence.
+She oversaw the Administration’s advocacy for workplace policies that empower working families, including equal pay, raising the minimum wage, paid leave, paid sick days, workplace flexibility, and affordable childcare, and led the campaigns to reform our criminal justice system, end sexual assault, and reduce gun violence.

 As a former public official in Chicago and the longest serving advisor to President Obama, Valerie Jarrett has played a pivotal role in developing laws, policies and practices to make our nation more fair and equitable.
 From revamping public housing in Chicago, to fighting for gender equity, to reforming the nation’s criminal justice system, Jarrett has been on the forefront of developing strategies to improve our culture and strengthen critical protections against discrimination.